A Walter Ulric Story

 “I believe it to be a type of demonic entity of uninhabited places,” said Steve.
-“It feeds on humans.”
+“It feeds on human life-force.”

-“We were just kids when it happened first,” said Steve.
+“We were just kids when it happened last,” said Steve.
 “We didn’t know about the point of entry and all that stuff.”

 Conrad nodded.
 “Where is it seen most frequently?”